BarracudaPff/FLCC-Dataset-Description/jupyterlab-code-completion/README.md

 jupyter labextension link .
 ```

-Also for server extension (to be sure)
+Also for server extension, do the following in the repository directory:

 ```
 cd jupyterlab-code-completion